 Questions to ask before deciding

-- Are the calls creating safety risks for her?
-Emergency services calls without cause, calls to numbers that may exploit her, calls late at night that are waking her from needed sleep — these are specific problems that may warrant specific interventions, not full removal.
+- Are the calls creating safety risks for them?
+Emergency services calls without cause, calls to numbers that may exploit them, calls late at night that are waking their from needed sleep, these are specific problems that may warrant specific interventions, not full removal.

 For most families, the answer to that last question is no.